Position

 How much does a Incident Commander make?

 An Incident Commander plays a crucial role in managing emergency situations.
-This job often involves coordinating with various teams to ensure a swift and effective response.
-The average yearly salary for an Incident Commander stands at $102,594.
-This salary can vary based on experience, location, and the specific industry.
+This job often involves coordinating response efforts and ensuring safety.
+The average yearly salary for an Incident Commander is around $103,667.
+This figure can vary based on experience, location, and the specific industry.

 View Incident Commander jobs nearby